Session 2- Do’s and Don’ts for Human, AI, and Robot Collaboration

 Research Scientist at Google DeepMind

-Throughout his career, he has worked on computer vision, hierarchical reinforcement learning, multi-agent reinforcement learning, and generative agent-based modelling.
-His current research interests include multi-agent systems, social cognition, computational social construction, and cultural evolution.
-He is also interested in bridging ideas from AI, social sciences, and social psychology.
+Alexander Sasha Vezhnevets is a staff research scientist at Google DeepMind.
+He earned his PhD from ETH Zurich.
+His career has spanned a range of AI topics, including computer vision, hierarchical reinforcement learning, multi-agent reinforcement learning, and generative agent-based modeling.
+His current research interests focus on multi-agent systems, generative agent based modelling, social cognition, computational social construction, and cultural evolution.
+He is also interested in bridging ideas across AI, the social sciences, economics, cognitive science, and social psychology.